The Stuart-Turner Beam Engine

 The kit comes as a heavy box of castings and metal parts.
 No engineering is pre-done and all parts are supplied in a rough cast or cut state, vacuum sealed on to a card backing.

-The quality of Stuart castings is extremely high and the more difficult small shapes are cast in brass or gunmetal.
+The quality of Stuart-Turner castings is extremely high and the more difficult smaller shapes are cast in brass or gunmetal.

 Next you need to pick a starting point and make another coffee.

 I chose the base pedestal and the crankshaft outrigger support as they looked quite simple and were relatively large lumps.

 Once these are done, all of the other parts fit onto them so you can then choose an area to work on and fit it against the base as as you go.

 Many of the parts fit into other parts very closely, so it is important that they are made in the correct order as it can be very hard to make a hole smaller once it is drilled!

 The pedestal set up on the mill for surfacing the top registers.
 The pedestal underside has already had a light

 milling to clean up the casting and give a firm, flat clamping surface.